akkanben/reading-notes/class-07.md

 ```

-We can define a special contructor function to define a template to be used to instatiate more objects with the `new` keyword.
+We can define a special contractor function to define a template to be used to instantiate more objects with the `new` keyword.

 ```javascript
 // Constructor function